zoe-pith/pith-site/_posts/2020-03-26-set-the-mood.md

 Once I’ve improvised an intense pulp in my mortar, I gently fold in something soft and creamy.
 Olive oil and citrus juice suffice for bright dressings and marinades.
 But adding avocado, soft roasted peppers, broiled cherry tomatoes, or thick yogurt will result in a complex no-recipe sauce or dip.

 Mash everything up to the texture of your liking, season it with salt and acid to taste, and triumphantly bring the mortar to a table of salivating guests.
-Voilà: a surefire upgrade to your usual roast chicken, stew, or sautéed veggies—no wifi-connected, sentient blender necessary.
+Voilà: a surefire upgrade to your usual roast chicken, stew, or sautéed veggies—no wifi-connected sentient blender necessary.